htso/Algo-Strategy-Backtesting/README.md

 The choice of `S` is not critical but must be considered in the context of the computing capability you have access to.
 For example, on a Linux box with 40 Gb of RAM, I could push `S` to around 20, which uses 33 Gb of memeory (sure R is not very memory efficient).
 Anything beyond 20 does not seem practical -- Bin(22,11) is 705,432, which requires at least 264 Gb.

-This concludes a short tutorial of PBO.
+This concludes the tutorial on PBO.

 The above code can be found in the /demo subfolder.
 To run it,